 - pay a lower amount each month

-- repay only part of your debts, for example 70% of them, interest-free
+- repay only part of your debts.

 If the offer is accepted, it becomes the repayment agreement with your creditors.
 The agreement must be carried out over no more than five years.